cobriant/tidyverse_koans/README.md

   - The koans are self-paced
   - You're free to experiment in the console

+These koans are inspired by the spirit of the ruby/lisp/python/et al. koans, but they are tailored in every way for programming novices learning the tidyverse ecosystem.

-It's important to remember koans are not worksheets to be completed for speed.
+My advice for beginners is that koans are not worksheets to be completed for speed.
 Studying koans is a slow, meditative journey toward tidyverse enlightenment.

 # Getting started